 There doesn’t seem to be any particular film that draws more ire from Harry Potter purists, with all the movies in the series earning their fair share of criticism.
 Instead, fans seem to take umbrage (no pun intended) with the consistent differences that writers, directors, and actors chose to make for the sake of adaptation.
 To a dedicated book reader, these changes stand out like a troll in the dungeon.

-The Omission Of The Marauders’ Backstory
+The Burning Of The Burrow

 The Omission Of Voldemort’s Past